What size solar energy system do you need for your business?

 What is interval billing?

 From the attached example (supplied by Energy Makeovers) you can see an interval bill from a school.
-In the red circled area you can see the increase in energy demand during the middle of the day.
+In the red circled area, you can see the increase in energy demand during the middle of the day.
 You can also see the fluctuation between holiday periods and term time.
 The graph below highlights the difference in energy consumption during holidays and term time.

 How is interval billing useful?

 What's interesting about this specific property was that they received a quote from an installer to install a solar energy system on the property that would provide 60 kilowatts of energy supply, but the property rarely reaches this level of consumption.
-There was only 1 interval in the whole billing report where the school used 60 kilowatts in one period.
+There was only one interval in the whole billing report where the school used 60 kilowatts in one period.

 This is how interval billing can not only help assess what size solar energy system is right for your property but it can also help you locate energy inefficiencies and periods of peak energy demand.